SeanHwangG/test/computer-science/application-layer.md

 * Collision Domain: A network segment where only one device can communicate at a time
   * If multiple systems send data at once, electrical pulses sent across cable can interfere with each other

-* HTTPS: uses the private and public keys encryption method to encrypt the communication between the website and the server
 * SSL: Certified Authors: GlobalSign, Cloud Flare (Free), Comodo (Paid/Free), GeoTrust (Free Trial), DigiCert

 ### DNS